cocode32/watgbridge/README.md

 I've kept the original README.md intact below.
 I'm adding additional information here for anyone that would like to use this instead of the original.

 I don't currently have time to make this backwards compatible for all the users of the original `watgbridge`.
-So, if someone wants to cherry pick commits from this branch, to merge it into the original; please go ahead.
+So, if someone wants to cherry-pick commits from this branch, to merge it into the original; please go ahead.

 > ⚠️
 >